MaskingTechnology/jitar/documentation/04_basic_features.md

 ## Error handling

-For handling errors the default JavaScript error system can be used for throwing and caching errors.
+For handling errors the default JavaScript error system can be used for throwing and catching errors.
 If an error occurs it will be passed to the calling procedure until it's catched like any normal JavaScript application.
-If the error is thrown by a remote procedure the error will be (de)serialized en rethrown on the calling node.
+If the error is thrown by a remote procedure the error will be (de)serialized and rethrown on the calling node.

 Errors will be supplemented with remote tracing information to make sure its origin is known, even in a distributed setup.
 If we for example throw an error in the ``sayHello`` procedure from the data transportation example, it looks like this.